jimmykurian/Reactivities/client-app/docs/app/features/home/HomePage/functions/default.md

 ## Description

 The HomePage component serves as the home page of the application.
-It displays a heading within a container.
+It displays a heading and a link to the activities page within a container.

+## Remarks

+This component uses the Semantic UI React library to create a styled container.
+The container includes a heading and a link that navigates to the activities page.

 ## Example

+Here is an example of how to use the HomePage component:
 ```tsx
 import React from 'react';
 import HomePage from './HomePage';